TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-pipelinesyaml.md

 **I'm getting an error about unexpected mappings, sequences, scalars, or keys**

   - To write an Azure Pipelines YAML pipeline, an understanding of basic YAML syntax is required.
-You can find many tutorials available online.
-For example, [Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/).
+You can find many tutorials available online, for example, [Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/).
   - Azure Pipelines doesn't support YAML anchors, tags (custom types), or binary data
-  - Once you understand the rules for a syntactically-correct YAML document, you can better understand the [Azure Pipelines schema](https://docs.microsoft.com/azure/devops/pipelines/yaml-schema) for defining pipelines
+  - After you understand the rules for a syntactically-correct YAML document, you can better understand the [Azure Pipelines schema](https://docs.microsoft.com/azure/devops/pipelines/yaml-schema) for defining pipelines

 **I'm getting an error about exceeding one or more limits**